 The universe it portrays feels small and not fully fleshed out – the only science that is tackled more or less thoroughly is g-acceleration, and it’s mentioned ad nauseam.
-(On a sidenote, the book hardly classifies as Hard SF imo.)
 The world building is just a vague backdrop to the action.
 There’s hardly anything original in the book – even the horror aspects are routine.

 The story is okay, but generic too, and drags in the beginning: it takes about half of the 561 pages to become engaging.
 It’s a fast, uncomplicated read nonetheless, but still, it should have been trimmed down at least 100 pages – I found myself skimming multiple times over a couple of pages because they didn’t advance the story nor offered any else that was interesting.
 The two main characters are rather clichéd and all other characters are just functional sides.
 It generally lacks depth.

 The io9.com-quote on the cover nailed it: it’s a book equivalent of a Hollywood blockbuster.
 If that sounds up your alley, give this book a try.
 But if you’re short on time, and want your mind truly engaged by a book in a similar setting, read 2312 instead.